nahmad2000/Road-Damage-Detection/README.md

 #### Usage:

-* YOLOv8 comes with 5 sizes [nano, small, medium, large, xlarge], to choose one of these versions you just need to specify the letter corresponding to the desired size as follow:
+* YOLOv8 comes with 5 sizes [nano, small, medium, large, xlarge], to choose one of these sizes you just need to specify the corresponding letter of the desired size as follow:

 ```
 # Choose from ['n', 's', 'm', 'l', 'x']